Logan Mills Covered Bridge

-The Logan Mills Covered Bridge is an historic, American wooden covered bridge that is located in Logan Township in Clinton County, Pennsylvania.
+The Logan Mills Covered Bridge is an historic wooden covered bridge in Logan Township in Clinton County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a 55 ft 12 ft, Queen post truss bridge.
 Built in 1874, it crosses the Fishing Creek, and is the only remaining covered bridge in Clinton County.
-It is one of the principal attractions in Sugar Valley.

-It was listed on the National Register of Historic Places in 1979.